awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 ## Disabling SSRS<a name="SSRS.Disable"></a>

 To disable SSRS, remove the `SSRS` option from its option group\.
 Removing the option doesn't delete the SSRS databases\.
-For more information, see [Deleting the SSRS Databases](#SSRS.Drop)\.
+For more information, see [Deleting the SSRS databases](#SSRS.Drop)\.

 You can re\-enable SSRS by adding back the `SSRS` option\.
 If you have also deleted the SSRS databases, re\-enabling SSRS on the same DB instance creates new report server databases\.